-- 1. Print the following page (on orange paper if possible) and make copies as needed.
-Cut in half. - 2.
+- 1. Print the following page and make copies as needed. - 2.
 Discuss each item on the pledge with your students.
 What do they think it means?
 How can they act on these ideas? - 3.
 Students can ask themselves questions like: What does inclusion look like?
 What does inclusion sound like?
 What does inclusion feel like? - 4.
-Have students write their name on their pledges and make a mural or post around your classroom or cafeteria. - 5.
-Students can draw on or decorate their pledges to personalize them.
+Students can draw what they think an inclusive school looks like at the bottom. - 5.
+Have students write their names on their pledges and make a mural or post around your classroom or cafeteria.